zolantris/ValheimMods/README.md

 ## Mod Support

 In 1.6.0+ this mod supports [PlanBuild](https://www.nexusmods.com/valheim/mods/1125) a popular blueprinting mod.

-Support is added via a patch that makes BuildPlan use the Raft localPosition instead of worldposition which could be moving/swaying and can easily break the save.
+Support is added via a patch that makes PlanBuild use the Raft `localPosition` instead of world position which each item could be moving/swaying and updating as the PlanBuild iterated through the items.
+This easily breaks the Plan save.

 - Hopefully this logic can be incorporated within PlanBuild directly.
-There is a config toggle to turn this patch off.
+There is a config toggle to turn this patch off to future proof things.
 - Alternative approaches for this could be doing a detection if the game object is attached to a parent object and calculating coordinates of the items **after** all object positions have been fetched.